fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_entitlements_hardware.markdown

 resource "fortiflexvm_entitlements_hardware" "example" {
   serial_number = "FGT60FTK00000000"
   config_id     = 5010
-  end_date      = "2024-11-12T00:00:00" # Optional.
+  # end_date      = "2024-11-12T00:00:00" # Optional.
 If not set, it will use the program end date automatically.
-  # status      = "ACTIVE" # "ACTIVE" or "STOPPED".
-Optional.
-It has many restrictions.
-Not recommended to set it manually.
 }
 output "new_entitlement_hw" {
   value = fortiflexvm_entitlements_hardware.example